ecarlisle/www.ericcarlisle.com/content/blog/2015-12-17_jekyll-liquid-templates-for-dry-markup.md

 title: Optimizing Jekyll Templates with Liquid variables for DRY, Readable Markup
 taxonomies: []
 author: Eric Carlisle
-date: 2015-12-17
+Date: 2015-12-17 00:09:00
 slug: "jekyll-liquid-templates-for-dry-markup"
 tags: ["Jekyll", "Optimization", "Templates"]
 description: "This article giveas an example of how Liquid may be optimized to keep Jekyll templates DRY and intuitive."
-image: "/assets/img/blog/jekyll.png"
+image:
+  src: "img/blog/jekyll-logo.svg"
+  alt: "Jekyll Logo"
+  class: "blog-image"
 ---

-{{< blogimg "jekyll-logo.svg" "Jekyll Logo" >}}

 If you've yet to check out [Jekyll](https://jekyllrb.com/), I'd strongly suggest doing so.
 It's a very powerful static site generator and a compelling tool for re-discovering strengths of a static website.
 I use it for [this website](https://github.com/ecarlisle/ecarlisle.github.io).
 It's a huge time saver for me, allowing me to devote more time to content creation.
 Its integraton with [Github Pages](https://help.github.com/articles/using-jekyll-with-pages/) also makes content publication a snap.

 For those already already working with Jekyll, you've probably been working with the [Liquid Ruby library](http://liquidmarkup.org/) for optimizing templates.
 Liquid is a quick learn and great tool for Jekyll templating.
 I recently used with Liquid to customize Jekyll's [head.html include](https://github.com/jekyll/jekyll/blob/master/lib/site_template/_includes/head.html) to optimize social channel metatags.
 <!--more-->

 I created this [Gist](https://gist.github.com/ecarlisle/6a92bffc12b1a8b07961) to illustrate my approach.

 {{< gist ecarlisle 6a92bffc12b1a8b07961 >}}